 At the time of writing, less than ten GRB polarization measurements have been reported, with varying results.
 There is evidence for some GRBs to be highly polarized, but the polarization levels have not been well constrained and more detections are needed before conclusions can be drawn.
 INTEGRAL’s measurements of the polarization of the Crab nebula [Dean et al. 2008] and Cygnus X-1 [Laurent et al. 2011] reveal the potential of this new window into the physical processes involved.

-COSI, with it’s high sensitivity to polarization, will study the polarization of GRBs and bright γ-ray compact objects, e.g. Crab, Cyg X-1, and Cen A, leading to further understanding about the emissions mechanisms in these systems.
+COSI, with it’s high sensitivity to polarization, studies the polarization of GRBs [Lowell et al. 2017] and bright γ-ray compact objects, e.g. Crab, Cyg X-1, and Cen A, leading to further understanding about the emissions mechanisms in these systems.
+[Lowell et al. 2017] describes the implementation of a Maximum Likelihood technique for polarization analysis, significantly improving the minimum detectable polarization.